veganaize/closure-compiler/@suppress-annotations.md

 ## Other locations
 Some specific `@suppress` annotations are allowed elsewhere:

-* `@suppress {const}` and `@suppress {duplicate}` are valid on an assignment in statement position.
 * `@suppress {extraRequire}` is valid just before a `goog.require(...);` statement.
+* `@suppress {switch}` is valid on a  switch statement.
 * `@suppress {missingRequire}` is valid on any statement.

-All other annotations can only be suppressed for a function or file.
+All other annotations can only be suppressed for a function, file, or declaration.
 You cannot suppress most warnings for a single line within a function.

 ## Suppression tags